SierraSystems/Oracle-Modernization/README.md

 # Oracle Modernization

-Oracle Modernization is a proof-of-concept to allow users to perform CRUD operations on an Oracle Database.
+Oracle Modernization is a proof-of-concept to migrate legacy Oracle Forms to modern software architecture.

 ## Install Oracle on Azure